Mathematical Modeling

 The process of using mathematical structures — functions, equations, distributions — to represent, analyze, and predict real-world phenomena.

-Why is Mathematical Modeling important?
+What is the Mathematical Modeling formula?

 Prerequisites